FelixOnline/v2/content/articles/2011-3-10-mad-about-scandinavia.md

 imported: true
 comments:
  - value: >
      I made this last night and the flavor was fatisantc, but I am wondering what the final texture of the dessert is supposed to be.
 My grandmother's baked rice pudding was solid, almost like a dense cake or pie and tasted amazing.
 I was aiming for that, but despite 2.5+ hours of baking, it never really gelled together at the bottom.
 Could this have been due to the baking dish I used?
 Should I add another ingredient to help it set?
+Any help appreciated.,I made this last night and the flavor was fatisantc, but I am wondering what the final texture of the dessert is supposed to be.
+My grandmother's baked rice pudding was solid, almost like a dense cake or pie and tasted amazing.
+I was aiming for that, but despite 2.5+ hours of baking, it never really gelled together at the bottom.
+Could this have been due to the baking dish I used?
+Should I add another ingredient to help it set?
 Any help appreciated.

 # Article Taxonomies
 categories: